-Technically however, skull base is not a part of upper cervical spine.
+Technically, however, skull base is not a part of the upper cervical spine.

 Upper cervical spine injury also includes all osseous and ligamentous structures between the skull base and the cranial side of the C-3 vertebra.

 The integrity of the craniocervical junction is of crucial for survival and function.
 It is here that transition from brainstem to spinal cord occurs.
-These vertebra are shaped different from rest of cervical spine to protect these vital structures and allow for mobility of the head .
+These vertebrae are shaped differently from rest of the cervical spine to protect these vital structures and allow for mobility of the head.

-An injury to osseoligamentous components in this region may therefore compromise structural integrity of the entire craniocervical junction and therefore needs to be addressed separately from rest of cervical spine.
+An injury to osseoligamentous components in this region may, therefore, compromise the structural integrity of the entire craniocervical junction and therefore needs to be addressed separately from rest of cervical spine.